madikassaba-create/jaudioshim/README.md

 # jAudioShim
 Simple audio output for J. Works for J9.7, debian 13 with portaudio19-dev installed.

 Plays floats in _1 1 range as sounds.
+Use interleaved data for multiple output channels.

 1. Compile jaudioshim.c :